abekerman-dev/edrans-challenge-api-nodejs/README.md

-# Node.js REST API Edrans Coding Challenge
+# Node.js REST API Coding Challenge

 This repo consists of a REST API written in Node.js aiming to keep a record of majors, subjects, and students at a university.